 Our experience of designing battery bays came into its own on this project.
 For safety, effective removal of the hydrogen gas released during charging is a must.
 We took responsibility for overseeing installation of appropriate ventilation.
 Additionally, we worked with external contractors to rearrange the roller beds for the changing systems.
 This intervention also helped to achieve further efficiencies.

-Our remit includes servicing and maintenance across the Travis Perkins warehouses and 462 outlets.
-Two resident engineers attached to the dedicated programme.
+Our remit includes servicing and maintenance across the Travis Perkins warehouses and 450+ outlets.
+Resident and mobile engineers are attached to the dedicated programme.
 They carry out inspections, topping, cleaning and repairs every six weeks.
 Due to the size of the fleet maintenance takes a week to complete.
 Working collaboratively, to a pre-agreed schedule, makes the process hassle-free.
 Importantly, it also means truck downtime is kept to minimum.

 For a fast response our team can call on the latest technology.
 We equip our engineers with iPads and company laptops.
 They use dedicated software that communicates with the HF chargers.
 Through our custom-built SITs service solutions system engineers can conduct live planning and maintenance scheduling.
 Once jobs are completed reports are finalised immediately.
 Engineers can confirm sign off whilst still on site.
 They simply email a named contact and capture an electronic signature.